 Reading Time: 1 minute

-While the term “growth mindset” has gained traction in the business world, we can also refer to it as self-efficacy or abundance.
+While the term “growth mindset” has gained traction in the business world, we can also refer to it as “self-efficacy” or “abundance”.
 For the sake of this conversation, we will use “abundance”.

-Throughout our lives, circumstances can steer us toward or away from reaching our potential.
-What matters most is ensuring our thoughts and actions come from a place of abundance—an idea bank with an unlimited supply of what we need, so there is no need to be possessive or defensive over what we create, say or do.
+Throughout our lives, a concatenation of events can steer us toward or away from reaching our potential.
+To tackle these external forces effectively, we need to ensure that our inner thoughts and actions come from a place of abundance—an idea bank with an unlimited supply of what we need, so there is no need to be possessive or defensive over what we create, say or do.

 Richard Bangs, often referred to as “the father of modern adventure travel”, sees the attempts to push beyond one’s comfort zone while on travel as a way to create an evolution of consciousness.
 When asked to define modern adventure, he says it is more of “a mental state than it is anything physical or necessarily even active”.
-His latest post on The Huffington Post is a lovely read.